seanmart/toddstreetWebsite/content/care/North-Brooklyn-Angels.markdown

 ---
 title: North Brooklyn Angels
-cover-image: '/uploads/north-brooklyn-angels.jpg'
+cover-image: "/uploads/north-brooklyn-angels.jpg"
 images:
-  - '/uploads/north-angels-2.jpg'
+  - "/uploads/north-angels-2.jpg"
-  - '/uploads/north-brooklyn-angels.jpg'
+  - "/uploads/north-brooklyn-angels.jpg"
 date: 2018-11-15
+id: north-brooklyn-angels
 ---

 This November 2018, a number of toddstreet employees rolled up their sleeves to volunteer for the North Brooklyn Angels, a mobile soup kitchen serving hot meals to residents of North Brooklyn in need (spanning Greenpoint, Bushwick and Williamsburg).